nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 connection, with no user names exchanged.
 The green light indicates a successful connection with user names exchanged.

-The prerequisiste for a green status is that the trusted servers where maintained in both interacting Nextcloud servers.
+The prerequisiste for a green status is that the trusted servers were maintained in both interacting Nextcloud servers.
 Additionally ``occ federation:sync-addressbooks`` must have been executed (part of cron job list).